 If your business is nearing the point of company insolvency, it’s essential you take immediate steps to recover your position.
 At Company Debt, we have been able to turnaround a number of failing businesses at the last minute, helping to save jobs and pay creditors in the process.

-So, if your business is struggling with large amounts of debt, or has cash-flow issues that are hampering your business, there is still hope.
+So, if your business is struggling with large amounts of debt, can’t pay business rates or taxes, or has cash-flow issues that are hampering your business, there is still hope.
 By using one of the following 5 strategies, you could recover the business and continue trading.

 1. Concentrate your efforts on the business’s best customers